 Social Security for the Employed

 These payroll taxes are taken out of your paycheck before you even have an opportunity to know they are gone.
-Social Security tax is assessed on the first $118,500 of income while Medicare tax is paid on all income.
+In many ways, that takes some of the sting out of paying these financial obligations paycheck after paycheck.
+In 2023, Social Security tax is assessed on the first $160,200 of income, while Medicare tax has no limit for income.
+Also, individuals who make more than $200,000 and married couples who make more than $250,000 will pay an additional 0.9 percent in Medicare taxes.

 Social Security Responsibilities for the Self-Employed